self service customer support

 There are plenty of ways to optimize how your customers support themselves.
 We’ve gathered the top seven practices to put in place.

 Your self-service content is only useful if it’s up to date to provide the answers that users need today.
 Inaccurate or outdated information will create customer confusion and frustration.
-Keep content updated and ensure that any changes are reflected across self-service systems.
+This issue is widespread too.
+A whopping 88% of employees reported regularly finding out-of-date or irrelevant product information with 44% finding ‘significantly’ out of date documentation.
+While employees may know what’s accurate or not, users will take your documentation as the truth.
+Create a framework to perform regular content freshness checks and make sure any changes are reflected across self-service systems.

 Self-Service Customer Support Keep Content UptoDate

-Your customers need to access your content and receive the same great experience no matter the device they’re on.
+Your customers deserve easy content access no matter the device they’re on.
 88% of users expect mobile-responsible self-service options from companies.
 This is particularly true for field service and maintenance engineers who need rapid access to content on mobile phones or tablets to limit downtime and meet SLAs.
 You must make sure your self-service is consistent across documentation formats (text, 2D, 3D, multimedia, etc.) and devices (laptop, tablet, smartphone, AR-VR goggles,).
 If you achieve that, you’ll provide an efficient, reliable, and intuitive customer experience.

 Ticket deflection, or case deflection, refers to reducing the number of support tickets by helping customers solve problems on their own through self-service channels.
 Case deflection aims to provide accessible, relevant content so users don’t need to reach out to a company’s support representatives.
 Facilitate ticket deflection from your help desk by using advanced search capabilities to proactively suggest content related to the user’s problem.
 By offering personalized and relevant suggestions, users are guided to the documentation needed to solve issues on their own.
 The user then confirms whether the recommendation was useful.
 If yes, then a ticket is avoided.
 As a result, ticket deflection enhances agent productivity, lowers support costs, and increases both agent and customer satisfaction.